cuba-rnd/spring-script-repositories/README.md

 in this repository must be marked with ```@ScriptMethod```.
 All interfaces marked with ```@ScriptRepository``` annotation will be published in Spring's context and can be injected into other spring beans.

-When an interface method is called, the proxy invokes provider to get method script text and then executor to evaluate the result.
+When an interface method is called, the proxy invokes provider to get method script text and then evaluator to evaluate the result.

 ## Configuration